-All personal information is completely confidential, typically recorded as a procedural means to document client services, and never shared with an outside entity unless specifically ordered by a court of law, revealed for the purpose of pursuing legal action regarding damaged SOS property or the threatened safety of our staff or clients, used to comply with a government investigation or answer a formal complaint, or authorized by a current or former client to fulfill a personal request.
-Examples may include approval for participating in an educational video or to publish a survivor’s story in our newsletter.
+All personal information is completely confidential, typically recorded as a procedural means to document client services, and never shared with any outside entity unless specifically ordered by a court of law, revealed for the purpose of pursuing legal action regarding damaged SOS property or the threatened safety of our staff or clients, used to comply with a government investigation or answer a formal complaint, or authorized by a current or former client to fulfill a personal request.
+Examples may include approval for participating in an educational video or publishing a survivor’s story in our newsletter.
 Internet data, on the other hand, represents anonymous information collected to better understand relevant details: how many are accessing our website, where they’re from, what type of information they’re searching for, and peak times of usage.
 These technical statistics help us analyze the effectiveness of our social media efforts, our public awareness campaigns, to better identify the evolving needs of our service area.

 Do We Disclose Your Personal Information to Third Parties?

-SOS may provide aggregate statistics collected in our database to reputable affiliates, but this information never includes personally-identifiable data; except when required by law or a pending legal dispute.
+SOS may provide aggregate statistics collected in our database to reputable affiliates, but this information never includes personally identifiable data; except when required by law or a pending legal dispute.

 How Do We Secure Data Transmissions to Protect Your Information?

-SOS values ethical standards, written policies and best practices, that are committed to the protection of all user information.
-We utilize encryption/security software to safeguard all information we collect from any unauthorized access, or in the case of accidental loss, alteration or destruction.
-SOS contractually employs the services of a trained IT Specialist to maintain, periodically test and potentially improve our network security whenever deemed advantageous or necessary.
+SOS values ethical standards, written policies, and best practices, that are committed to the protection of all user information.
+We utilize encryption/security software to safeguard all information we collect from any unauthorized access, or in the case of accidental loss, alteration, or destruction.
+SOS contractually employs the services of a trained IT Specialist to maintain, periodically test, and potentially improve our network security whenever deemed advantageous or necessary.

 Unfortunately, even with these preventative procedures and strict protocols in place, it is impossible to 100% guarantee the security of information transmitted over the internet and shared on our page.
 Therefore, SOS is not liable for the malicious circumvention of any privacy settings or security measures on our website.
 The overall safety of visitor information is also equally dependent on the user’s choices and personal discretion.
 Any private information entered, financial transactions conducted, on your computer or digital device is always subject to theft during online activity or the unforeseen event your device is stolen or viewed by an unauthorized party.
 Always take whatever precautions you deem necessary.